-You didn’t take lessons when you were 10?
+You didn’t start taking lessons when you were 10?
 You weren’t a drama major in school?
 You haven’t appeared in dozens of plays at your local theater over the years?
 You’re definitely not alone—we promise.

-If you’re going to become an actor later in life, you’ll need both a touch of humility and a lot of confidence along with patience, hope, and persistence.
-You’ll also need answers to a few questions, which we at Backstage are happy to provide.
+If you’re going to become an actor later in life, you’ll need both a touch of humility and a lot of confidence—along with patience, hope, and persistence.
+This in-depth guide to getting into acting at 30, 40, and beyond will walk you through everything you need to know, from finding auditions to landing an agent.

 - Is there such a thing as being “too old” to start acting?